 You can use the date command to display the current date and time:

-Set Date in Linux
+Manually Setting a Date and Time in Linux

 To manually set a new date and time in Linux, use the following syntax:

-Change Timezone in Linux
+Changing a Timezone in Linux

 ln -sf /usr/share/zoneinfo/Asia/Calcutta localtime